How Does A Website be Seen as Authoritative?

 - Research the topics your pages are about, and make sure they answer questions that your audience may have about those topics in trustworthy and meaningful ways

 A patent granted to Google this week focuses upon authoritative search results.
-It describes how Google might surface authoritative results for queries and for query revisions when there might not results that meet a threshold of authoritativeness for the initial query.
-Reading through it was like looking at a mirror image of the efforts I usually go through to try to build authoritative results for a search engine to surface.
-In addition to using some of the same language that I use to describe how I build authoritative pages, the patent also defines what an authoritative site is for us in terms that I might find myself using too:
+It describes how Google might surface authoritative results for queries and query revisions when there might not be results that meet a threshold of authoritativeness for the initial query.
+Reading through it was like looking at a mirror image of the efforts I usually go through to try to build authoritative search results for a search engine to surface.
+In addition to using some of the same languages that I use to describe how I build authoritative pages, the patent also defines what an authoritative site is for us in terms that I might find myself using too:

-One of the named inventors on this patent was an inventor on another patent that I wrote about which focused upon high quality sites as well.
+One of the named inventors on this patent was an inventor on another patent that I wrote about, which focused on high-quality sites.
 That patent is worth reading about together with this one.
 That post is one I wrote named Googleâ€™s High Quality Sites Patent.
 As I said of that patent, it describes its purpose in this way: